 Lansiaux E, Azzouz R, Chazard E, Vromant A, Wiel E.

-Lansiaux E, Arnaud E, Arrouy L, Auboiroux PH, Balaz PA, Baron, MA, Depil-Duval A, Dubreucq-Guérif E, Dumontier T, Ellouze S, Gil-Jardine C, Gilbert A, Heidet M, Mpela AG, Lemaitre EL, Vromant A, Violeau M.
+Lansiaux E, Arnaud E, Arrouy L, Auboiroux PH, Balaz PA, Baron MA, Depil-Duval A, Dubreucq-GuΓ©rif E, Dumontier T, Ellouze S, Gil-Jardine C, Gilbert A, Heidet M, Mpela AG, Lemaitre EL, Vromant A, Violeau M.

 Lansiaux E, Baron MA, Vromant A.

-At the EUSEM 2025 congress in Vienna, this session explores how artificial intelligence is transforming patient reception and triage in emergency departments.
-By combining nursing expertise with the power of AI, emergency care could become more efficient, safer, and better adapted to current challenges.
+At EUSEM 2025 in Vienna, this session explores how AI is transforming patient reception and triage in emergency departments.

-In a constantly evolving medical world, emergency services are at a crossroads.
-Between technological innovations, operational pressures, and ethical challenges, this video explores the growing role of artificial intelligence in emergency services in 2025.
+Between technological innovation, operational pressure, and ethical challenges β the growing role of AI in emergency services in 2025.

 Triage accuracy improvement from 30% to 90%